-irst things first: you've got to make sure you're in the know so you can get all the information you need between now and, well, graduation.
+First things first: you've got to make sure you're in the know so you can get all the information you need.
 We'll start with how to create and access your BC email.
 The entire process is outlined here, but we included some screenshots anyway.